-Customers within their first 12 months on AWS can use up to 5GB/month for free.
+Within your first 12 months on AWS, you can use up to 5GB/month for free.

 The storage amount billed in a month is based on the average storage space used throughout the month.
 Your storage usage is measured in "GB-Months," which are added up at the end of the month to generate your monthly charges.

 For example, assume your file system is located in the US East (N. Virginia) region, uses 100GB of storage for 15 days in March, and 250GB of storage for the final 16 days in March.

 At the end of March, you would have the following usage in GB-Hours: